szczepanja/kafka-streams-dockerized/README.md

 ## How to run?

 1. Run `sbt docker`
-2. Open you favourite terminal in master branch of this project and run `docker compose up -d` (-d stands for ** detached** mode).
+2. Open terminal in master branch of this project and run `docker compose up -d` (-d stands for ** detached** mode).
 3. Run Kafka Console Producer using this command: